 Drug detox is often the first step in treating GHB addiction.
 After detoxing, people should plan to go to a rehabilitation program.
 If a person is ready to stop using GHB, there is help available to take that first step.

 What is GHB?

 GHB is short for Gamma Hydroxybutyrate.
-This drug is a central nervous system depressant, but most people do not recognize it by either of those names.
-It is typically known as a club drug or as the “date rape drug.”
-Teens and young adults regularly abuse it at parties and clubs.
-It is popular at raves and is known to be placed in alcoholic beverages unbeknownst to the drinker.
+This drug is a central nervous system depressant.
+It is known as a club drug or as the “date rape drug.”
+Teens and young adults abuse it at parties and clubs.
+It is popular at raves and can be placed in alcoholic beverages unbeknownst to the drinker.

-In 2002, the FDA approved the brand name prescription drug, Xyrem for the purpose of treating narcolepsy.
-This is a sleep disorder that can cause people to feel sleepy or even fall asleep when they should be awake.
-Xyrem is actually the sodium salt of GHB, and this drug is highly regulated in our country as a Schedule III controlled substance.
-Anyone who takes it must be enrolled in a restricted access program.
+In 2002, the FDA approved the brand-name prescription drug, Xyrem to treat narcolepsy.
+This is a sleep disorder that can cause people to feel sleepy or even fall asleep when awake.
+Xyrem is the sodium salt of GHB.
+This drug is regulated in our country as a Schedule III controlled substance.
+Anyone who takes it is enrolled in a restricted access program.